-Mila Kunis And Ashton Kutcher Dress Baby Son In Epic That ’70s Show’ Shirt
+Mila Kunis And Ashton Kutcher Dress Baby Son In Epic ‘That ’70s Show’ Shirt

 It seems fans are excited to get even the smallest glimpse at Mila and Ashton’s kids as they left comments of support on the latest post.
 However, some Instagram users were disappointed the photo doesn’t show Dimitri’s face as they wish to see more of the couple’s cute kids.

 Kunis and Kutcher were photographed with both children in July, though, as they attended a diving competition in Budapest.
-This was rare thing for the family as the actors tend to keep their private life out of the spotlight.
+This was a rare thing for the family as the actors tend to keep their private life out of the spotlight.

 [Featured Image by Danny Moloshok/AP Images]